 Today the Supreme Court will retire to consider whether the Prime Minister misled the Queen and unlawfully prorogued Parliament.
-Whether you think this will be the climax of ‘the trial of the century’ or a full stop to an interminably long legal sentence, the ruling will reveal much about the usually hidden mechanisms of our constitution, and will point to whether the balance of power in our constitution has shifted, American-style, from Parliament to the judiciary.
-Is there a higher authority than Parliament or is the executive, resting on the confidence of the legislature, still supreme?
+Whether you think this will be the climax of ‘the trial of the century’ or a full stop to an interminably long legal sentence, the ruling will reveal much about the usually hidden mechanisms of our constitution, and will point to whether the balance of power in has shifted, American-style, from Parliament to the judiciary.

 But while such questions are of profound importance – better left to finer legal minds than mine – it is worth stepping back and asking what impact this will really have on the Brexit battle consuming our politics.
 The answer, I think, will be ‘very little’.